 This script will automatically disable user accounts after the specified date.
 Create a Task Scheduler job to run this script daily on the domain controller.

 You can also disable multiple accounts at once using the ADUC console.
-Expand the Organizational Unit where the account is located.
+Expand the Active Directory OU where the account is located.
 Select multiple accounts by holding down the CTRL key, right-click and select Disable Account.

 If you want to disable multiple accounts from the ADUC graphical console, but they are in different OUs, you can inflate your Active Directory structure using AD Saved Query.